 Hasselback Sweet Potatoes

-Want to know the secret to perfect hasselback sweet potatoes?
-Chop sticks!
-Yes that's right, chop sticks can stop you from cutting your sweet potato in half like I have done way too many times.
+Want to know the secret to perfect Hasselback sweet potatoes?
+Chopsticks!
+Yes, that's right, chopsticks can stop you from cutting your sweet potato in half like we have done way too many times.
 See:

 Health Benefits of Sweet Potatoes

-I love sweet potatoes.
-Knowing that they are healthy for me and support my active lifestyle gives me permission to eat these hasselback sweet potatoes more often than not.
+We love sweet potatoes.
+Knowing that they are healthy for us and support our active lifestyle gives us permission to eat these Hasselback sweet potatoes more often than not.
 No matter where you live, sweet potatoes are normally readily available, inexpensive and always taste amazing.
-Here are my favorite health benefits of sweet potatoes:
+Here are our favorite health benefits of sweet potatoes:

 - They are a good source of Vitamin C. Vitamin C plays a crucial role in bone and tooth formation, digestion and blood cell formation.
 They help accelerate wound healing, produces collagen which helps maintain skin's youthful elasticity, and are essential in aiding in stress coping.
 Oh yea, and they have that cool effect of helping to ward off cold and flu viruses too.